BrightChamps Logo

 The formula for converting an exponential function into a logarithmic function is:

 A logarithm indicates the exponent to which base must be raised to get a value inside the log.
-Logarithms cannot be used for negative numbers, but they can be used for decimals, fractions, and whole numbers.
+Logarithms cannot be used for negative numbers but can be applied to positive decimals, fractions, and whole numbers.

 Professor Greenline from BrightChamps